CoolFool/Ravager/README.md

     5) The bot should be up and running
     6) For checking the logs you can use `docker logs -f ravager`
 <p align="right">(<a href="#top">back to top</a>)</p>

+## Telegram Bot Commands
+- `/start` : Start the authorization flow for google drive access
+- `/add_drive` : Set default drive either personal or shared drive through the menu
+- `/download` : Add download task
+- `/upload` : Upload content if a download fails you can reply to the source message or upload multiple times
+- `/abort` : Abort an ongoing task
+- `/admin_interface` : Admin interface access (only available in private chat and for admins)
+- `/revoke` : Revoke and delete your Google account on the bot
+- `/help` : See all the commands

 ## Contributing